 Though I loved listening to both of the CDs, the Thunderstorm CD was especially amazing.
 No joke: it was like a magic trick: put me to sleep like a baby.
 Rarely did I last more than ten minutes.
 As a direct consequence of this CD filled with the sounds of falling rain, my insomnia was cured, completely cured, for a little over six months.
 It was glorious.
 No longer was I exhausted and grumpy all day long.
 I had energy and creativity and a joie-de-vivre that had been notably absent for about two years.
 But then, once again, out of the blue, the magical solution that had fallen into my lap was unceremoniously taken from me, albeit inadvertently, by my little sister.
-One night, as I was listening to the CD and drifting off to sleep, my sister Felicity walked into my bedroom without knocking and said, in a matter-of-fact manner: “Wow, that CD really sounds like bacon sizzling on a stove.”
+One night, as I was listening to the CD and drifting off to sleep, my sister Felicity walked into my bedroom without knocking and said, in a matter-of-fact manner: “Wow, that really sounds like bacon sizzling on a stove.”

 She wasn’t trying to be mean or malicious.
-Not at all.
-She was simply stating (spontaneously, absentmindedly) what had just that moment occurred to her.
-And, I’m sad to report, she was right: it really did sound like bacon sizzling on a stove.
-The Thunderstorm CD no longer worked for me (not that night, or any other night) though I tried dozens and dozens of times.
+She was simply stating what had just occurred to her.
+And I’m sad to report that she was right.
+It really did sound like bacon sizzling on a stove.
+The Thunderstorm CD no longer worked for me, not that night, or any other night, though I tried dozens and dozens of times.
 I tried to will myself to forget what she had said about the bacon, but I couldn’t get it out of my head.
 Every time I tried to focus on the sweet sounds of the rain, I’d see, instead, a big fat pervert with a hairy back and a wife-beater, staring at me lasciviously whilst cooking bacon on a stove.
 Every once in a while he’d lift some of the blackened bacon up with a nasty grease-stained spatula and say (in something approximating a Polish accent): “Hey, you want some?”

-—John Faithful Hamer, Twilight of the Idlers (2017)
+—John Faithful Hamer, The Myth of the Fuckbuddy (2018)